24ERIC/official_webiste/README.rst

    deactivate # deavtivate virtualenv

-   cd <folder path>/github    # go to the directory where project will locate
+   cd github    # go to the directory where project will locate

    django-admin startproject official_website     # create project